mtewo/Kleinstanzeigen/README.md

 # "Kleinstanzeigen" Web-Application

-A full-stack web application for managing advertisements, developed as part of the **Web-Based Applications** module in the Media computer science program.
+Project developed as part of the **Web-Based Applications** Module Hochschule RheinMain | Summer Semester 2026

-The application consists of a **Vue.js frontend** and a **Spring Boot backend** that communicate via REST APIs.
-Additionally, changes to advertisements are broadcast to all connected clients in real time using **WebSockets (STOMP)**.
+The full-stack web application for managing advertisments consists of a **Vue.js frontend** and a **Spring Boot backend** that communicate via REST APIs.
+Additionally, changes to advertisements are broadcast to all connected clients in real time using
+**WebSockets (STOMP)**.

 ------------------------------------------------------------------------